 The Saigon command ordered the American jets to salvage the istuation situation.
-For one hour, eight American-pilot B-57 Camberras flew in a continuous "racetrack pattern" on the southern side of the road, biz blazing out sizzling suppressive fire "to keep the heads of the Viet Cong down."
-Meanwhile, Feight F-100 Supersabres repeated the same mission on the northern side of the road.
-Down the middle of the road came in 22 unamed i "Rusy" helicopters, supported by 14 rocket-laden helicopters, which successfully landed ing time and again to heli-lift out the encircled troops.
+For one hour, eight American-pilot

+B-57 Canberras flew im a continuous "racetrack pattern" on the southern side of the road, biz blazing out sizzling suppressive fire "to keep the heads of the Viet Cong down."
+Meanwhile, E eight F-100 Supersabres repeated the same mission on the northern side of the road.

+Down the middle of the road came are 22 unarmed in "Huey" helicopters, supported by 14 rocket-laden helicopters, which successfully landed ing time and again to heli-lift out the encircled troops.
 Within an hour, moren than 300 Vietnamese troops had been flown to safety.

-"These troops would have been chewed up and destroyed during the French Indo-China Wer," One high-ranking American ground advisor explained.
+"These troops would have been chewed up and destroyed during the explained.
 "But the jets saved them.
-The troops were so happy to be seed they were in tears; the primitive Montagnard natives, who had never seen jets before, were jumping up and down clapping their hands they were so excited."
+The troops were so happy to be seen they were in tears; the primitive Montagnard natives, who had never seen jets before, were jumping up and down clapping their hands they were so excited."